userusr/intermem/README.md

 # The interview memcached client library

 This is dummy implementation of memcached protocol.
-Supported only `set`, `get` and `delete` commands.
+Not fully upported only `set`, `get` and `delete` commands.

 Memcached protocol is